Amir Dotan: Promoting and Sharing Stoke Newington’s Rich History Since 2012

 West Hackney Church, Stoke Newington Road/Amhurst Road.
 Built in 1824, this grand church was hit with high explosive bombs on 18/19th Sep 1940.
 A new church was built on the site c.1960.

-Whincop Builders Merchants was a feature of Church Street’s commercial landscape for 130 years till the late 1990s.
+Whincop Timber Merchants was a feature of Church Street’s commercial landscape for 130 years till the late 1990s.